 General Government and Policy Formulation funding is continued at levels to support current services.
-The funding for the Board of County Commissioners district budgets is held flat, while funding for the overall offices of the Board and funding for the County Attorney's Office has been budgeted to support the current level of staffing, adjusted only for changes in personnel costs.
-The Office of the Mayor's budget has been further reduced by seven percent.
-The Office of the Inspector General will continue to hold vacant two positions and the Commission on Ethics reduced its position count by one.
+The funding for the Board of County Commissioners and the County Attorney's Office has been budgeted to support the current level of staffing, adjusted only for changes in personnel costs.
+The Office of the Mayor eliminated one vacant position and the Office of the Inspector General will continue to hold vacant two positions.